iamargus95/GitHub_REST_API_consumer/README.md

 # Instructions to run the program :

-In the root of the repository open the terminal and run the `make run` command.
+In the root of the repository open the terminal and run the `make build` command.

-- `make all`: Builds binary.
+- `make all` or `make build` : Builds binary.

 - `make clean`: Removes binary if any.